"The performance of daily life consist of millions of unscripted plays. I seek to capture its promotional poster shots."

-Secondly, prints, downloads and eCards are available through Fotomoto.
+Prints, downloads and eCards are also available through Fotomoto.
 By clicking on any image on my website, select the buying option displayed at the bottom edge of the image.
 You will be taken to Fotomoto who will take care of all printing and delivery services.

 WINNER of "Modern Tall Buildings" Competition (Viewbug 2017) 2nd PRIZE in Theme 1/12 "Civilization" (Life Framer 2017) FINALIST in "Black and White Architecture" Competition (Viewbug 2017) FINALIST in "Structures in Black and White" Competition (ViewBug 2016) FINALIST in Black and White Photographer of the Year 2015 - People Category

 FINALIST in "Different Faces of Asia" Competition (Malaysia 2011)

 FINALIST in "UAE Images 2009" Competition (Abu Dhabi)

 JUDGE on ViewBug Photo Competitions since 2012

 INTERVIEWS 2017 Interview by Top Street SPC July 2017 2017 Interview by The Phoblographer May 2017

 2011 Interview by LifeCapture November 2011

 2009 Interview by RedBubble / Art of the Middle East Group